top of page

 Inventory Tags (Handwritten)

-Inventory tags are often a one or two-part document with a stub that is sequentially numbered and available from large office supply companies.
-They are commonly available with tag numbers ranging from 0001 to 4999.
-For any number larger than 4999, you may want to rethink your counting strategy.
-Planning is recommended to confirm that you can obtain the required number of tags in the ranges needed before the count date.
-Also, Inventory tags must be manually written out in advance or on the day of the count, which is time-consuming and an excellent source of errors.
+Inventory tags typically consist of a one or two-part document with a sequentially numbered stub, available from major office supply retailers.
+These tags usually come with numbers ranging from 0001 to 4999.
+If you need numbers beyond 4999, reconsider your counting strategy.
+It's advisable to plan ahead to ensure you can secure the necessary quantity of tags within the required ranges before the count date.
+Additionally, inventory tags need to be manually filled out either beforehand or on the day of the count, which is time-consuming and prone to errors.

-Inventory tags are placed with the inventory items to be counted.
-On the day of inventory count, the counters will move through the areas with count tags and record the items and quantities.
-Counters count the items in a designated area and tag each item.
-The small top stub part of the tag remains with the item counted, and the large tear-off part goes to the person recording and reconciling the count in the inventory management software.
-The purpose of the tag number is for easy reconciliation if a counter comes across the same item in a different location.
+Inventory tags are affixed to items requiring counting.
+During the inventory count day, counters move through sections with count tags, recording the items and their quantities.
+They tally the items in a designated area and tag each one.
+The smaller top part of the tag remains with the counted item, while the larger detachable section is handed to the individual responsible for recording and reconciling the count in the inventory management system.
+The tag number helps ensure easy reconciliation if a counter finds the same item in a different location.

 Above: Standard Two-Part Handwritten Inventory Count Tag.